Monday, July 1

 They gave me privacy during my stay in their flat and I never felt like I was intruding on their time.
 It was a nice balance.
 To be honest I was glad to have had a more independent living experience at the house; I wasn’t there much anyways because there were so many things to see outside.
 They gave me everything I needed and were always available to talk to when I needed something.
 I think they understood how exhausting and busy the life of an exchange student could be.
 After 5 hours of Spanish classes sometimes I just wanted to come home and sleep for two hours.
 They always had lunch prepared for me when I got back; this was a nice treat.
 After the meal though, they would give me some space to recharge.

 I decided to spend the rest of my time at one of my favorite places in Salamanca- Casa Lis.
 I walked down to the bridge and took in the view for the last time.
-I went straight through to the café and ordered a frappe (a sort of frozen hot cocoa drink).
 It was really relaxing just listening to music and catching up on my travel journal in that beautiful place.

 The program rented out a restaurant for our last dinner in Salamanca.
 It was called Vida and Comida.
 I had never been to a fancier dinner before.
 We arrived around 9:00 and the dinner lasted till 1:00!!